CansteinBerlin/MineResetLite/README.md

 # MineResetLite

-[MineResetLite](https://dev.bukkit.org/projects/mineresetlite) is the successor to _MineReset_, which provides tools to create, reset, and maintain randomly generated mines, such as the mines seen on Prison/Survival/Citybuild Servers.
+[MineResetLite](https://dev.bukkit.org/projects/mineresetlite) is the successor to _MineReset_, which provides tools to create, reset, and maintain randomly generated mines, such as the mines seen on Prison / Survival / Citybuild servers.

 ![Preview](https://github.com/CansteinBerlin/MineResetLite/assets/4140635/d6dad3f2-5075-4386-9c0d-c096d3e982dc)